lxndrdagreat/coffee-leaderboard/README.md

-# Coffee Leaderboard +XP
+# Coffee Leaderboard

-**Note: if you're interested in just the simple leaderboard, check out the `master` branch. **

-This version of the leaderboard, which I refer to as "+XP", takes the base leaderboard system and adds a simple, experience-based "leveling" system on top of it.

-## About the Leaderboard

 A coffee consumption leaderboard Slack integration.
 This was started as a fun way for my Slack group to record our coffee consumption during the work day.

 In Slack, when someone starts a message with the coffee emoji (`:coffee:`), Slack sends the message on to the server which records the user.
-The records are viewable via a leaderboard on the site's single page.
+The records are viewable via a leaderboard on the site's primary page.

+## Installation

-## Requirements
+### Requirements

-- Python 3 (probably works in 2.7)
+- Python 3.6+
-- MongoDB database and pymongo
+- Postgres or SQLite3 with required async drivers
-- Flask
+- Starlette
 - pygal

-## Slack Setup
+### Slack Setup

-Coming Soon
+_Coming Soon_

-## Leaderboard Setup
+### Leaderboard Setup

-Coming Soon
+_Coming Soon_

+## Features Roadmap

+The 2.0 rebuild is currently missing some of the features that existed with the "+XP" version.
+These will be reintroduced as time allows.

+-[x] Basic leaderboard tracking of coffee drinkage
+-[ ] Installation documentation
+-[ ] User profile pages
+-[ ] User experience gain
+-[ ] Leaderboard weekday averages chart